WATCH FOR LIVE STREAMING GALLERY SHOWS

-Various aspects of my experiences have lead to, and contributed t0 my works.
-Extensive training and working in fields that require specialized learning, teaching, inventing, innovating and creating is what has informed my efforts, recently in the graphic arts, and throughout my educations; fields as diverse as writing, hairstyling, counseling, facilitating group trainings, social work, and, most importantly, Music !
+Various aspects of my experiences have lead to, and contribute to my art works.
+Extensive training and working in fields that require specialized learning, teaching, inventing, innovating and creating are what have informed my efforts, recently in the graphic arts, and throughout my educations; fields as diverse as writing, hairstyling, counseling, facilitating group trainings, social work, and, most importantly, Music !

 Musical terms, such as tempo, rhythm, harmony, movement, tension/resolution and counterpoint seem particularly apt when describing the subtleties of literary development, performance art, and the like.
 Ad lib, short for “at liberty” in Latin, is a term that musicians use to mean extemporaneous melodic innovation.
 Jazz-playing is the epitome of ‘spontaneous creativity’ or what is now called Improvisation.
-Improvisation has its rules and constraints, however, and therein the challenges it presents to each artist in search of resolving and mastering such hurdles as those listed above.
-The complexity of an instrumental solo must contain necessary integrative features to be considered well composed; movement, focus, rhythmic exploration, subtleties of tonal inflection, chord structure, for example, are all elements of exemplary exploration, discovery and construction.
-As a Jazz improviser, myself, I have relied upon and referred to the intricacies of those subjective-creative experiences, to plan, guide and produce my drawings.
-The processes are identical!
+Improvisation has its rules and constraints, however, and therein the challenges it presents to each artist searching to resolve and master such hurdles.
+The complexity of spontaneously improvising an instrumental solo must contain necessary integrative features to be considered and well-composed; movement, focus, rhythmic exploration, subtleties of tonal inflection, exploring chordal structure, for example, are all elements of exemplary construction.
+For many years a Jazz-improvising musician myself, I've relied heavily upon the intricacies of those subjective-creative experiences t0 create my cross-over art works.
+The process is identical!